 Arctic Adventures visits Ölverk and tries their pizza and beer on their newGolden Circle Local Food tourand people are already obsessed with it!
 Simply the best way to do the Golden Circle.

 Fun fact: The couple worked as River Rafting tour guides for Arctic Adventures for many years so Ölverk has a special place in our hearts.

 The only one on the South East coast, Jón Ríki orJohn the richis a family-owned and operated business that focuses on local produce and quality malts.
 This makes for excellent quality and fresh food, plus some innovative craft beers.
 Their location, near Höfn, is a perfect stop for those heading out toJökulsárlón,Skaftafellarea or doingthe Ring Road.
 Get more info on Jón Ríki on their Facebook Page, Jón Ríki Brewery & Restaurant.

 NEW BREWERIES | To be on the lookout for | Will be updated

-They are just getting in the game now in 2018 but are well worth looking out for.
-The trio behind the brand are the brothers Andri and Ingi who have for a while been importing amazing beers and are quite known in the beer scene here in Iceland and with them Bergur, the man behind Bryggjan Brugghús.
-They will focus mainly on IPA, hazy NEIPA, imperial stout and sour beer.
-Everything will be either keg or can.
+They are just getting in the game now in 2018, but Malbygg is well worth looking out for.
+The duo behind the brand are the brothers Andri and Ingi, who have for a while been importing amazing beers and are quite known in the beer scene here in Iceland.
+With them is Bergur, the brain behind Bryggjan Brugghús.
+They will focus mainly on IPA, hazy NEIPA, imperial stout and sour beer, served in either keg or can.
 Follow their Instagram to see when their beer starts to flow for us to buy!